Nixos Modules - Options Documentation

 See nixarr.ddns.njalla.keysFile

-Type: null or path
+Type: null or absolute path

 Whether or not to enable the Jellyfin service.